SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

 **Light Switch Controlling Socket**:

-In my mother&#8217;s house she has rooms where the light switch controls an outlet in the wall.
+In my mother's house she has rooms where the light switch controls an outlet in the wall.
 This does not always end up very well.
 They usually get taped in the _On_ position or just never used because of lamps on the opposite ends of the room.

 Solution: Remote Switches.
 You can place smart bulbs in the lamps and close the line with a wire nut to keep the outlet always on.
 Then place a remote switch in the gang box to control your lamps remotely.